 Elisabeth spends the winters of 1870 and 1889 in Trauttmansdorff Castle.
 The mild climate of South Tyrol is good for both the empress and her daughter Valerie, both somewhat unhealthy.
 Numerous walks are a part of Sisi’s stay in Meran.
 To accommodate her wish for taking walks, gravel paths are even added to a nearby forest.
-The gardens of the castle designed in the form of a natural amphitheater impress today’s guests with Mediterranean flair and include Italy’s northernmost olive grove, more than 80 types of gardens as well as many art and discovery points of interest.
+The gardens of Trauttmansdorf castle designed in the form of a natural amphitheater impress today’s guests with Mediterranean flair and include Italy’s northernmost olive grove, more than 80 types of gardens as well as many art and discovery points of interest.
 Today the castle houses the "Touriseum", the national museum for tourism.